Go to the page content

 Obesity treatment

-Option #5: Anti-obesity medications
+Option #5: Obesity medications

-Anti-obesity medications are obesity treatment options that can work with the biological processes that affect your appetite.
+Obesity medications are obesity treatment options that can work with the biological processes that affect your appetite.

-Anti-obesity medications can also help prevent weight regain.
+Obesity medications can also help prevent weight regain.
 They do this by managing the way your body responds when you manage weight, such as the constant feeling of hunger.
 Other medications help you manage weight by changing the way your body absorbs food.
 For example, these lower the amount of fat that's absorbed by your body.

 Obesity treatment